crowdwave/checkpoint401/README.md

 ## Writing Endpoint Functions

+The endpoint function in Checkpoint 401 does the job of checking if a request is allowed or denied.

+It may only return boolean true or false to indicate if the request is allowed or denied.

+The filename of your endpoint function must match the routeEndpointTypeScriptFile in routes.json.

 Your TypeScript endpoint functions must have a very specific signature to function correctly with Checkpoint 401.
 The function signature should be:

     type EndpointFunction = (req: Request, match: URLPatternResult | null) => Promise<boolean>;